John-Rood/VectorVault/docs/supported_models.md

 Anthropic's `claude-opus-5` remains the default because Anthropic recommends Opus 5 for complex work.
 Claude Fable 5.1 is now the highest-capability public Claude API model; Fable 5 and Sonnet 5 remain stable options.
 Fable 5.1 supports adaptive thinking and all five effort levels (`low`, `medium`, `high`, `xhigh`, and `max`), with `high` as the provider default.
 Anthropic's Models API reports 128,000 maximum output tokens for the current Claude 5 family and supported Claude 4.6–4.8 models; Claude 4.5 models remain capped at 64,000.
 The current browser and computer-use toolsets support Claude Fable 5.1, Fable 5, Opus 5, Sonnet 5, and Opus 4.8; older Claude models require a legacy computer-use tool version.
 Invitation-only `claude-mythos-5-1` remains Glasswing-only and is not listed.

 Gemini 3.8 Flash is GA and replaces 3.7 Flash as the Google product default and the local `gemini-latest` target.
 It accepts text, image, video, audio, and PDF input with a 1,048,576-token context and 65,536-token maximum output.
-Its thinking levels are `minimal`, `low`, `medium`, and `high`, with `medium` as the provider default.
+Its thinking levels are `low`, `medium`, and `high`, with `medium` as the provider default; `minimal` is explicitly unsupported.
+The Gemini API also requires sampling parameters such as `temperature`, `top_p`, and `top_k` to be omitted.
 Gemini 3.7 Flash remains an explicit stable option for existing workloads.
 Gemini image generation uses the stable backend-only `gemini-3-pro-image` model with the Models API's 131,072-token input and 32,768-token output limits; it is not shown in text-chat selectors, and the retired `gemini-3-pro-image-preview` ID is translated locally for saved integrations.

 ## Compatibility IDs